Diego Montoya (artist): Early career: 2004-late 2000s

 Montoya notes drag as a queer art form, “In sensibility, in approach, in its imagination: This is queer art.”
 He cites as an early inspiration the 1981 wedding dress of Princess Diana (designed by David Emanuel and Elizabeth Emanuel).
 “It was so obnoxious and beautiful to me.”
 He was also inspired by the joyfulness of John Galliano, and the darkness of Alexander McQueen.
 Montoya found the drag scene in New York City stale in the mid-2000s, moving there in 2004, until the Brooklyn area started transforming with what he characterized as a “more deconstructed” and experimental voice.
 For his own outfits he wore custom onesies made of spandex “to take some pressure off myself by creating playful and maybe a little ridiculous aliases.”
 He wore them exclusively for his first four years in the city, later shooting a series called Gay Superheroes, with them as the basis.
 He says it was also dangerous to go out in drag during these times, but was mixing and collaborating with “amazing queer performers.”

 Initially when he moved to New York City, he worked in fashion for several years while freelancing in costume design.
 One costuming project was for Clara's Nutcracker, a re-imagined abstraction of The Nutcracker from the protagonist's perspective “at age 6, 20, 40, 80 all happening at the same time performed at this former glass factory in Queens.”
 The piece was from two friends, writer/director Josh William Gelb, and choreographed by Katie Rose McLaughlin.
 He took a fluid approach with all four Claras in all white contrasted to the industrial surroundings.
+In addition, Montoya was also highlighted in an exhibit at the Indianapolis Museum of Art at Newfields titled, Resplendent Dreams: Reawakening the Rococo.
+This exhibit opened on June 6, 2025, and it featured pieces by drag queens like Sasha Velour, Blair St. Clair, etc.